 Carved Stone Creations has extensive experience in fountain design and installation and we can help you to pick out and install the fountain pump that is right for your water fountain.
-We can either work with your landscape architect or contractor to specify the necessary waterlines and power sources needed, or we can coordinate with a plumber and electrician to have them setup before we install the fountain.
+We can either work with your landscape architect or contractor to specify the necessary waterlines.
+Or we can coordinate with a plumber and electrician to have the power sources needed and set them up before we install the fountain.
 We carry a selection of commonly used fountain pumps in our online store, and we can source other pumps if necessary to meet your fountains specific needs.

 If you are considering purchasing a fountain from us consider the following questions.
 This will help us determine your fountain pump needs.
-How large is the fountain you want to run (Total Height & Pool Diameter)?
+How large is the fountain you want to run (total height & pool diameter)?
 How high do you want your fountain to spray?
-The fountain pump output is determined largely by the height that you wish water to spray from the fountain, volume of water, and the water pressure needed to accomplish that as well.
-Finding a fountain pump which will work within its peak efficiency curve will while meeting the fountains operating criteria at the same time will help to extend the life of the fountain pump.
+The fountain pump output is determined largely by the height that you wish water to spray from the fountain and volume of water.
+Water pressure is needed to accomplish that as well.
+Finding a fountain pump which will work within its peak efficiency curve will while meeting the fountain’s operating criteria at the same time will help to extend the life of the fountain pump.
 How far will the water drop from its maximum spray height to the pool or pond below it?
 The amount over spray or spillage that occurs is a by-product of how far the water has to fall to return to the pool.
 The greater the height, the more likely it will spray or spill over the sides of your fountain surround or basin, especially on a windy day.

 Your fountain pump should remain submerged at all times.
 Check on your fountains periodically to make sure that you have an ample water supply for them.
 While most fountains and pump systems will allow for very little spillage or water loss if set up right, the main loss of water from your fountain is simply from evaporation.
-If you hear a whining or suctioning noise from your fountain then its time to add some more water!
+If you hear a whining or suctioning noise from your fountain then it’s time to add some more water!
 Fountain pumps can be run continuously without any issues, but should still not be left unattended for long periods of time.
 If you are planning on being away from your home for several days, shut down your fountain as a precaution.
 In order to safeguard your fountain from low water level problems, we can also install an Auto Fill Sensor Kit.
-The auto fill sensor will monitor the water level of your fountain via a float and automatically add water to you fountain thru water lines from your home or lawn irrigation system.
-This handy option alleviates the need to check your fountain water level regularly and fill it by garden house.
+The auto fill sensor will monitor the water level of your fountain.
+It automatically adds water to your fountain through water lines.
+This handy option alleviates the need to check your fountain water level regularly and fill it.

 As you can guess, it is not advised that you leave your fountain running in winter!
 Blockages from ice and freezing and thawing water in the pump can cause failure as well.
-Once the cold weather sets in drain your fountain bowls and basin or surround, and remove the pump completely for the winter.
-We also recommend that you remove the pump cover and clean out and debris or calcium deposits in the housing and on the impeller.
+Once the cold weather sets in, drain your fountain bowls and basin or surround, and remove the pump completely for the winter.
+We also recommend that you remove the pump cover and clean out.

 Feel free to contact us if you have any questions regarding ordering a pump from Carved Stone Creations.
-Carved Stone Creations is located in Kaukauna, WI and we are a reasonable drive away from many Midwest metro areas including Milwaukee, Madison, Chicago, Indianapolis, Fort Wayne, Minneapolis, St. Paul, Grand Rapids, Ann Arbor, Traverse City, Davenport, Des Moines, St. Louis, Kansas City, Cincinnati, Columbus, etc. Visit our showroom to see first hand what we can design for you.
+Carved Stone Creations is located in Kaukauna, WI.
+We are a reasonable drive away from many Midwest metro areas including Milwaukee, Madison, Chicago, Indianapolis, Fort Wayne, Minneapolis, St. Paul, Grand Rapids, Ann Arbor, Traverse City, Davenport, Des Moines, St. Louis, Kansas City, Cincinnati, Columbus, etc. Visit our showroom to see first hand what we can design for you.

-Our convenient centralized location also means we can bring all of the tools and heavy equipment we need to tackle any installation job.
-We understand the affect our harsh Midwest winters can have on exterior stone work and we design and install architectural stonework like stone fountains, stone statues, exterior stone veneer, etc with those factors in mind.
-Well make sure the stone work we install for you stands up to the weather and the test of time!
+Our convenient centralized location also means we can bring all of the tools and heavy equipment.
+We need to tackle any installation job.
+CSC understands the affect our harsh Midwest winters can have on exterior stone work.
+We design and install architectural stonework like stone fountains, stone statues, exterior stone veneer, etc with those factors in mind.
+We’ll make sure the stone work we install for you stands up to the weather and the test of time!
 Outside of the Midwest?
 We can install there too.
 We have done work from New York to Florida to California as well.